 Usage:

-- Network Planning: Helps carriers plan and optimize their network.
+- Network Planning: Helps carriers plan and optimize their network and where to put 5G cell towers.

 - Consumer Awareness: Allows users to see which carriers have the best coverage in their area.